balciemirhan/balciemirhan/README.md

 - 🔭 I'm currently working on mobile application with Flutter.

-- 🌱 I’m currently learning Flutter and Adobe Photoshop.
+- 🌱 I’m currently learning Flutter and C#.

-- 💬 Ask me about Javascript, SEO, Adobe Photoshop and digital marketing.
+- 💬 Ask me about Flutter,C# and JS.

 - 📫 How to reach me **balciemirhan@hotmail.com**